WICR

-WICR (88.7 FM) is a public radio station in Indianapolis, Indiana.
-It is owned by the University of Indianapolis and broadcasts a non-commercial jazz and classical music radio format.
-The license is held by the University of Indianapolis Board of Trustees.
-On weekdays, classical music is heard from midnight to noon, while jazz is heard afternoons and evenings.
+WICR (88.7 FM) is a noncommercial educational radio station licensed to Indianapolis, Indiana, United States, serving the Indianapolis metropolitan area.
+Owned by the University of Indianapolis via the University of Indianapolis Board of Trustees, it broadcasts a mixed jazz and classical music format: on weekdays, classical music is heard from midnight to noon, while jazz is heard afternoons and evenings.
 On weekends, the station programs a mix of jazz, classical and other musical genres.
-The radio studios and offices are in Esch Hall on East Hanna Avenue.
+The studios and offices are located in Esch Hall on East Hanna Avenue.

-WICR has an effective radiated power (ERP) of 8,000 watts.
-The transmitter is on Walnut Street near 79th Street, amid the towers for other Indianapolis-area FM and TV stations.
-WICR operates using HD Radio technology.
-The HD-2 digital subchannel is a reverse of the usual weekday programming, where jazz music plays overnight and in the morning, while classical music is heard afternoons and evenings.
-WICR also operates a Top 40 (CHR) station, WICR-HD3, known as UIndy Radio.
+WICR's transmitter is on Walnut Street near 79th Street.
+WICR also broadcasts in HD Radio: the second digital subchannel is a reverse of the usual weekday programming, with jazz in overnights and mornings, and classical in afternoons and evenings.
+The third subchannel carries a contemporary hits format.
 In addition, the station streams its programming online.